expo/config-plugins/packages/react-native-branch/README.md

 # config-plugins/react-native-branch

-Config plugin to auto configure `react-native-branch` when the native code is generated (`expo prebuild`).
+Config plugin to auto-configure `react-native-branch` when the native code is generated (`expo prebuild`).

 ## Expo installation

-> Tested against Expo SDK 45
+> Tested against Expo SDK 46

 > This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).
 > First install the package with yarn, npm, or [`expo install`](https://docs.expo.io/workflow/expo-cli/#expo-install).